benmoose/redux-data-dispatch/README.md

     // }
     .then(res => normalize(res.data, { item: [repo] }))
     // dataDispatch will dispatch the `getReposSuccess` action, and make
-    // additional dispatches as defined by our dependency mapping.
+    // additional dispatches as defined by our dependency mapping .then(normalised => dispatch(
-    .then(normalized => {
-      dataDispatch(
       // action to dispatch
-        getReposSuccess(normalized),
-        // make dispatch that is picked up by `owner` reducer.
-Action has payload
+      getReposSuccess(normalised),
+      // Keys: specify which reducer to also send actions to
+      // Values: specify which subset of the action to send in the payload to
-        // set to value of the original action's `payload.entities.owners`
+      // the reducer
-        // property.
-        { owner: 'payload.entities.owners' }
+      { owner: 'payload.entities.owners' })
-      ))
-    }
+    )
     .catch(err => dispatch(getReposFailure(err)))
 }
 ```